 13.1.
 In the event of club dissolution all equipment and funds must be donated to a local non-profit organization, approved by Membership vote at the final club meeting.

 13.2.
 The Elected Officers must continue to serve until all club matters are appropriately settled.

 1.1.
-Permission of the Board must be obtained to use the club's name or logo for publicity.
+Permission of the Board must be obtained to use the club's name or logo/graphics for publicity.

 1.2.
 All publications and letters written on behalf of the club must be approved by the Board or by a Membership vote.

 2.1.
-The Board may hold notational votes outside of board meetings where timely action is needed.
+The Board may vote on matters outside of board meetings.

 2.2.
 Discussion and voting must take place via voice or video calls, online discussion forum, email, or poll where every Board member has viable access for participation.